vpp-dev/vpp-release-notes/README.md

 @page release_notes_2506 Release notes for VPP 25.06

-More than 112 commits since the previous release, including 45 fixes.
+More than 115 commits since the previous release, including 46 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Mon Mar 24 02:41:53 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Tue Mar 25 02:38:14 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER